-Antitrust law exists to resist harm done to an entire market, not merely to a particular business or customer.
+As our team of VA Antitrust Attorneys understands, antitrust law also exists to resist harm done to an entire market, not merely to a particular business or customer.
 For example, an antitrust claim cannot merely allege that the plaintiff was harmed by an unscrupulous defendant.
 Rather, the defendant must have undermined competition in a distinct market resulting in general injury to competition and specific injury to plaintiff.
 In other words, a plaintiff must make a showing of “antitrust harm” resulting in “antitrust injury” to the plaintiff itself.

 An antitrust offense is actually a tort committed against a market, rather than against a specific person or business in the market.
 That so, the law prohibiting antitrust violations seeks to prohibit activities that undermine free competition in the marketplace.
 Because such violations can be widespread and impact an entire market, antitrust litigation often occurs as class action litigation.

 A monopoly is not automatically evil and improper under the law.
 In fact, monopolies may be considered necessary and useful in some markets.
 Despite that, it is always a violation of antitrust law to use anti-competitive or predatory practices to acquire a monopoly, preserve or enlarge a monopoly, or abuse monopoly power in one market to obtain a monopoly in another market.

 Common antitrust offenses involving monopolies are: (1) procurement of monopoly power by improper means, (2) preservation or enlargement of monopoly power by improper means, and (3) abuse of monopoly power in one market to obtain monopoly power in another market.